AERONCA 15AC “SEDAN”€

 Key Takeaways:

-• The Aeronca 15AC Sedan was the company's final civilian aircraft and first four-seater, with production starting in 1948.
+• The Aeronca 15AC Sedan, introduced in 1948, was the company's last civilian aircraft and first four-seater, quickly becoming a common sight at airfields.

-• It featured a mixed construction combining an all-metal wing with a fabric-covered, welded steel-tube fuselage.
+• It featured all-metal construction, combining a metal-skinned wing with a fabric-covered, welded steel-tube fuselage.

 See a mistake?
 Contact us.